 Jonathan has also been a client of New Media Rights for a number of years, utilizing NMR's legal services in copyright, fair use, and content takedown situations.
 The highest profile of these took place in late 2012 and early 2013, when Lionsgate took down Jonathan's Buffy v Edward video.

-Lauren is an intellectual property attorney specializing in interactive entertainment (video game) law, and is a former New Media Rights law clerk.
+Lauren Hanley-Brady is an intellectual property attorney specializing in interactive entertainment (video game) law, as well as business and employment litigation.
 She is a graduate of California Western School of Law and San Diego State University, where she majored in film and television production.
-Lauren particularly enjoys sharing her knowledge of the law with local groups and classes, as well as blogging on topics of interest for content creators.
+She contributed to the IGDA Business & Legal Special Interest Group’s white paper on copyright enforcement through the US Digital Millennium Copyright Act (DMCA) and speaks regularly on intellectual property issues at SDSU and San Diego’s community colleges.
 Lauren likes working with all types of creators because she enjoys being the problem solver on a project--something she was well used-to doing in film school as a producer.
 In her free time, Lauren plays video games, practices German medieval long-sword, and is writing a young adult fantasy novel.

+Kyle is an intellectual property and licensing attorney working in the San Diego State University Foundation’s technology transfer office.
+He is a regular contributor to Columbia University’s Global Freedom of Expression project.
 Kyle received a degree in mechanical engineering at Ohio State University before attending California Western School of Law.
 At CWSL, he interned at New Media Rights; served as an associate editor for California Western Law Review and International Journal; externed for the Honorable Karen Crawford at the United States District Court, Southern District of California; and studied patent prosecution during an internship at SPAWAR, the Navy’s patent division of general counsel.
 He graduated from CWSL in 2015.
 He has been published in the California Western Law Review, and has an article forthcoming in Capital Law Review in the summer of 2015.
-He is now a California attorney, working in the San Diego State University Foundation’s technology transfer office.
 Kyle greatly respects the work performed by New Media Rights’ clients, and is thrilled to continue helping New Media Rights have positive impacts in the legal, internet, and San Diego tech communities.

 Meet the New Media Rights Advisory Board.
 Made up of creators, entrepreneurs and innovators, the board are NMR's ambassadors to the community.
 NMR's advisory board is currently made up of the following members: Shaun Spalding, Phelan Riessen, Jonathan McIntosh, Katie Rast, Jed Sundwall,Cy Kuckenbaker, Hani Anani and Jodi Cilley.